chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 - identical data sets
 - identical seed(s)
-- identical *R* package versions
+- identical *R* package versions/ versions of the web applications
 - identical gene set database versions
-- identical versions of the web applications

 as used in the original experiments.
-However, reproducing the whole experiment **from scratch** takes a long time and can take up more memory than is available.
-To prevent *R* from crashing, we therefore recommend limiting yourself to reproducing a part of the results.
+This is traightforward for the *R*-based methods (using renv), however, might take up more memory than available and cause your system to crash.
+For the web-based methods, reproducing the results requires several intermediate steps (see note 4) and is very time-consuming; detailed descriptions are provided below.

 **Note 2:**

+The *R* results can be reproduced using *R* package *renv* and command *renv::restore()*.
+See https://rstudio.github.io/renv/articles/renv.html for information on how to use *renv*.

+**Note 3:**

+I produced the results for the three web-based application over a period of several months, including the part in which I (partly) prepared the required input objects in *R*.
+Unfortunately, I was not aware of reproducible environments such as *renv* and therefore naively proceeded over the months without ensuring exact reproducibility by documenting the current versions of all packages needed in the process.
+However, I compared **many, but of course not all** of the *R* outputs generated using *renv* to those I generated at the time and they were very similar (for instance, for the rankings required as input to *GSEAPreranked* differed only from the third decimal place).

+**Note 4:**

-Some of the considered GSA methods are web-based applications (*DAVID* version 6.8; *GSEA* and *GSEAPreranked* version 4.2.2/4.2.3 (see corresponding screenshot for exact version)).
-The optimisation processes for these methods were performed by hand (and documented with screenshots) using the following three steps:
+The web-based applications (*DAVID* version 6.8; *GSEA* and *GSEAPreranked* version 4.2.2/4.2.3 were performed by hand (and documented with screenshots) using the following three steps:

 1. In *R*: Generate input data sets for web application from initial gene expression data
 2. for *GSEA* and *GSEAPreranked*: Further pre-processing steps in Excel (for *GSEA* and *GSEAPreranked*)
 3. Data is uploaded to respective web application and optimisations regarding tasks 1 and 2 are performed.
 4. Results of the optimisation processed are entered manually in *R* (scripts in `R/Code_figures`) for the generation of the results graphs.

 **Fully reproducing this process would take weeks!**

-**Note 3:**

-Following note 2, I produced the results for the three web-based application over a period of several months, including the part in which I (partly) prepared the required input objects in *R*.
-Unfortunately, I was not aware of reproducible environments such as *renv* and therefore naively proceeded over the months without ensuring exact reproducibility by documenting the current versions of all packages needed in the process.
-However, I compared **many, but of course not all** of the *R* outputs generated using *renv* to those I generated at the time and they were very similar (for instance, for the rankings required as input to *GSEAPreranked* differed only from the third decimal place).

-**Note 4:**

-The *R* results can be reproduced using *R* package *renv* and command *renv::restore()*.
-See (https://rstudio.github.io/renv/articles/renv.html) for information on how to use *renv*.

 ***
-## Reproduce the figures based on intermediate results
+## Reproduce figures based on intermediate results
 To reproduce a figure from the paper (based on intermediate results), run the corresponding script from folder `R/Code_figures`.
 The scripts are named after the figure they generate in the manuscript.

 Note that, while the *R* scripts source the intermediate results from the GSA methods implemented in *R* internally, the results for the web-based applications *GSEA*, *GSEAPreranked*, and *DAVID* were transferred from the corresponding screenshots **by hand** since the optimisation processes could not be run in *R*.

 ***
-## Reproduce the figures from scratch
+## Reproduce figures from scratch
 Note that this takes several days or weeks, depending on the available resources.
 The following *R* scripts are stored in the folder `R/Run_optimisations`.

 ### 1. Run optimisations for *R*-based GSA methods *GOSeq*, *clusterProfiler*'s ORA, *PADOG*, and *clusterProfiler*'s GSEA in the following scripts:

-- **Run_task1_optimisations.R**: script to run optimisation task 1
+- **Run_task1_optimisations.R**: required for Figures 3 and S2
-- **Run_task2_3_optimisations.R**: script to run optimisations tasks 2 and 3
+- **Run_task2_3_optimisations.R**: required for Figures 4, 5, S3, and S4

 Both scripts source all required functions and preprocess the initial gene expression data sets internally.